 BOCES are organized under Section 1950 of the New York State Education Law.
 A BOCES Board is considered a corporate body.
-Members of a BOCES Board are nominated and elected by their component member boards in accordance with provisions of Section 1950 of the New York State Education Law.
 All BOCES property is held by the BOCES as a corporation (Section 1950(6)).
-In addition, BOCES also are considered municipal corporations to permit them to contract with other municipalities on a cooperative basis under Section 119-n(a) of the General Municipal Law.
+In addition, BOCES also are considered municipal corporations to permit them to contract with other municipalities on a cooperative basis under Section 119n(a) of the General Municipal Law.